juseg/alps/articles/erosion/response-referee2.md

 > 1.8 cm s.l.e., stronger than is implied in line 110 of the text – it is more
 > than ‘slight’.

-We applied different colours for periods of increasing and decreasing ice volume.
+Figure 3 was reworked to use different colours for periods of increasing and decreasing ice volume.
 This actually strikingly highlights the two different regimes.
 Thank you for the suggestion.
 The label was changed to 'potential annual erosion volume'.

-TODO: not so slight decrease.
+In the text, 'slight' was replaced with a 'general' tendency for slower erosion during periods of extensive glaciation.

 > To aid interpretation of Figs 4 a-c and 7 a-d, a corresponding topographic
 > map or hillshade of the Rhine area on the same scale should be provided.

 In addition to the aforementioned changes to Fig. 4, a new panel was added for the model final state at 0 ka, revealing the bedrock topography.
+So Fig. 4 now has one panel during advance (36 ka), one during a maximum stage (24 ka), one during retreat (16 ka), and one nearly ice-free (0 ka).

 > Fig. 1c illustrates a very unusual cirque, with a huge lake replacing a very
 > unhealthy convex glacier.
 Fascinating, but surely a more representative
 > cirque should be used.
 Actually these three photos are not well integrated
 > with the text (pace lines 191 & 195-198).
 Lauterbrunnen is an extreme
 > (vertical-sided) trough example, over-used by textbooks.

+TODO: think about replacing the photos.

 > Fig. 5: The elevation histogram in Fig. 5a could be misleading, as it seems
 > to cover the whole study area, including parts never glacier-covered.
 It